 The United States federal administration issues a limited number of visas every year.
 Hence, even after securing approval from the USCIS, you might not get visa updates immediately.
 There are also a few limited categories, and visa approval depends on the date of filing and the number of people waiting in the category.

-Which Documents Should You Submit Along With the Immigrant Visa Application?
+Which Documents Should You Submit Along With the Employment-based Immigrant Visa Application?

 Here is the list of documents you need to furnish along with the visa application form:

 1. Passport - The passport must have a validity of at least six months from the date of entry into the US

 2. Form DS-260 - This is the Immigrant Visa and Alien Registration Application.
 You have to enter your personal information, present and previous address, mailing address, family information, educational and professional details, etc.

 3. Photograph - You need to submit two 2x2 photos